LUKICSLA/kaiweb/README.md

 1. Download the latest files from this repository from [releases tab](https://github.com/LUKICSLA/kaiweb/releases).
 2. Extract the *.zip archive to your HDD.
 3. Upload source files from extracted *.zip archive to your webserver as-is.
-4. Website with our source files should be now live.
+4. The website with our source files should be now live.

 ### 2nd method: Clone repository with Git command
 If you don't want/can't use SSH, use this URL for checkout/SVN: ```https://github.com/LUKICSLA/kaiweb.git```